As Suga heads to U.S., Japanese stocks with ties to China take a beating

 Investors fear any shift by Japan to a more hardline stance on contentious issues could prompt Chinese retaliation, official or otherwise, against Japanese interests, analysts said.

-The stock price index of Japanese shippers, for whom Chinese demand is widely considered vital, has fallen 5.8% so far this week, versus a 0.4% fall in the broader Nikkei.
+The stock price index of Japanese shippers (.ISHIP.T), for whom Chinese demand is widely considered vital, has fallen 5.8% so far this week, versus a 0.4% fall in the broader Nikkei.

 Some electronic components makers that had benefited from a global chip shortage have also fallen out of investors' favour.

-In retail, the owner of household goods and clothing chain Muji, Ryohin Keikaku Co Ltd, suffered a backlash from Chinese netizens last month when it said it was “deeply concerned” about reports of forced labour in Xinjiang.
+In retail, the owner of household goods and clothing chain Muji, Ryohin Keikaku Co Ltd (7453.T), suffered a backlash from Chinese netizens last month when it said it was "deeply concerned" about reports of forced labour in Xinjiang.

 On Wednesday, it said a third-party auditor found no grave breaches of any rules at its Xinjiang organic cotton field.
 Its stock fell 4.8% on Thursday and is down as much this week.

-Fast Retailing Co Ltd, owner of the Uniqlo casual clothing chain - which has a big presence on Chinese high streets - saw its stock fall heavily on Monday.
+Fast Retailing Co Ltd (9983.T), owner of the Uniqlo casual clothing chain - which has a big presence on Chinese high streets - saw its stock fall heavily on Monday.

 Our Standards: The Thomson Reuters Trust Principles.